sapcc/esxi-exporter/README.md

 - Simply start the `exporter.py` with python.
 - Required information can be passed by environment variables
+- Environments variables can be specified in Linux like this: `export "key"="value"`

 **Environment variables**
 - `vcenter_user` the vCenter username
 - `vcenter_password` the vCenter password
 - `vcenter_url` the vCenter url without `https://`